Russkies: Plot

 Raimy intercepts Mischa and the boys on the way to commandeer a boat.
 The encounter with Raimy causes a delay long enough for the ship to leave the dock by its owner.
 Thinking Mischa's at a dead end, they are greeted by Sulock and Boris, who communicate the Soviet submarine is on the way to pick them up after midnight.
 Once Adam and Jason leave to borrow another boat for the rendezvous, Sulock pulls a gun on Danny, ordering Mischa and Boris to tie him up.
 Sulock shoves Mischa and Boris out of the boathouse at gunpoint, planning to break into the army base and steal the surveillance device.
 After begging Sulock not to go through with this potential act of war, Mischa trips an alarm and retreats to the boathouse with Raimy and the military police on their tail.
-The boy's parents nearly run the Russians down, and Diane inadvertently reveals everything when she recognizes Mischa.
+The boys' parents nearly run the Russians down, and Diane inadvertently reveals everything when she recognizes Mischa.

 After Sulock orders everyone into the boat, Mischa unties Danny and begs him to find help.
 Trying to call the police, Danny witnesses Raimy commandeering his drinking buddies' ship to chase down the Russians.
 Danny stumbles across the van of a local performer who impersonates Sgt.
 Slammer and takes his jetpack to fly out over the ocean.

 The parents arrive at the rendezvous point.
 Danny flies over in the jetpack.
 Raimy shoots him down and shoots Mischa as he dives into the water to rescue Danny.
-Free of the jetpack, Danny surfaces and pleads for his father to save Mischa.
+Free of the jetpack, Danny surfaces and pleads for his father Sgt.
+Kovac to save Mischa.
 Once all three of them are safe on the ship, the Soviet submarine surfaces, and its sailors draw their guns.
 Fearing their comrades are about to be killed, Sulock puts his gun to Adam's head.
-Diane and Danny's father stand in front of Mischa, ready to take Raimy's bullet for him.
+Diane and Sgt.
+Kovac stand in front of Mischa, ready to take Raimy's bullet for him.
 After a few tense minutes, the standoff ends peacefully.

 The next morning, Raimy and Sulock get arrested by their respective militaries.
-Danny's father and Mischa embrace in mutual gratitude.
+Sgt.
+Kovac and Mischa embrace in mutual gratitude.
 Mischa is the last Russian to enter the submarine, saying goodbye to his young friends and fervently hoping he and the boys will meet again.
 The final scene shows Danny in his bedroom reading Mischa's favorite book, War and Peace, to Adam and Jason dressed in civilian clothing, thereby indicating they've abandoned their military personalities.